JonathanGrossman/mongodb_basics/02_mongodb_node.md

 Starting with the `.deleteMany()` method to delete multiple documents from the collection.
 The `.deleteMany()` method accepts one required argument and one optional argument `.deleteMany(query, options)`.
 The first argument is a query.
 The query is the filter you use to specify which documents to delete.
 To delete all documents in a collection, you can pass an empty document `.deleteMany({})` or leave the argument blank.

-The second argument are options about the delete operation.
+The second argument is an object of options about the delete operation.
 You will omit that argument for now when calling the method.
-Instead, you will only pass the query argument.
+Instead, you will only pass the query argument or no argument at all.

-Here is an example of using `.deleteMany()` with no arguments for deleting all the documents from your `users_collection`.
+Here is an example of using `.deleteMany()` for deleting all the documents from your `users_collection`.
 The code example below is very similar to the code you've seen above.
-The lines in the code below that you should focus on are `all_db_users = await users_collection.find();` and ` all_db_users.forEach((user) => console.log(user));`.
+The lines in the code below that you should focus on are `deleted_from_db = await users_collection.deleteMany();` and `console.log(deleted_from_db);`.

 ```node
 const { MongoClient } = require("mongodb");